 I know this all sounds good but it is anything but easy.
 However if you don't persist with these changes, you can't reap the benefits!

-Remember that all of the muscles of your body need exercise to be their fittest and that includes your heart and lungs which is the focus of this post..
+Remember that all of the muscles of your body need exercise to be their fittest and that includes your heart and lungs which are the focus of this post.
 Here is the ACSM (American College of Sports Medicine) (1) recommendation for aerobic exercise to achieve beneficial fitness levels.
 This is where you want to ultimately be.

 Frequency and Intensity

-Note 3: I highly recommend using a certified Personal Trainer for at least a few sessions if you are just getting started.
+Note 4: I highly recommend using a certified Personal Trainer for at least a few sessions if you are just getting started.
 It will be well worth the cost.
+If you learn how to train properly you have a higher chance of being successful and avoiding injury.
+Plus, having someone to support your efforts to whom you are accountable is a great way to stick to it!!!

 Here is an example.

+So, what would be next?
 There is a common saying used by many personal trainers, including myself.
 Challenge your body to change your body.
-If you get too comfortable in your exercise routines, your measures of fitness will level out and you will not continue to see beneficial gains.
+If you get too comfortable in your exercise routines, your fitness will level even out and you will not continue to see beneficial gains.
 The body wants to be confused (crazy bodies!!!)
 It is critical to push to higher levels or modify your program every 3-6 months.
 I will talk more about this later.

 REMINDER: